Geo-Social Group Queries with Minimum Acquaintance Constraint: Preliminaries and Problem Statement

 \subsection{Problem Statement}

-Consider an LBSN $G = (V, E)$, where the set of vertices $V$ denotes the users and the set of edges $E$ denotes the acquaintance relations among the users in $V$.
+Consider an LBSN $G = (V, E)$, where the set of vertices $V$ denotes the users and the set of edges $E$ denotes the acquaintance relations\footnote{Such relation can be either a ``friend" relation or a more intimate acquaintance relation, depending on the nature of the group event in a GSGQ service.} among the users in $V$.
 For any two users $v, u\in V$, there exists an edge $vu \in E$ if and only if $v$ is acquainted with $u$.
 Moreover, for any user $v\in V$, its location $p_v$ is also stored in $G$.
-Given two users $v$ and $u$, let $d(v, u)$ denote the spatial distance between $v$ and $u$, and the largest distance from $v$ to a set of users $W$ is denoted by $d_{max}(v, W) = max_{u\in W}{d(v, u)}$.
+Given two users $v$ and $u$, let $d(v, u)$ denote the spatial distance between $v$ and $u$, and the (largest) distance from $v$ to a set of users $W$ is defined by $d_{max}(v, W) = max_{u\in W}{d(v, u)}$.

 As formally defined below, a GSGQ finds a group of users that satisfies the given spatial and social constraints.
-Without loss of generality, we assume that the query issuer $q\in V$. \begin{definition} \textbf{(Geo-Social Group Query with Minimum Acquaintance Constraint (GSGQ))} Given an LBSN $G=(V, E)$, a GSGQ is represented as $Q_{gs}=(v, \Lambda, c)$, where $v\in V$ is the query issuer, $\Lambda$ is a type of spatial query denoting the spatial constraint, and $c$ is the minimum degree of result group, denoting the social acquaintance constraint.
-GSGQ finds a user result set $W$ which satisfies $\Lambda$ and the condition that the induced subgraph $G[W\cup \{v\}]$ is a $c$-core, or formally, $\delta(G[W\cup \{v\}])~\geq~c$. \end{definition}
+Without loss of generality, we assume that the query issuer $q\in V$. \begin{definition} \textbf{(Geo-Social Group Query with Minimum Acquaintance Constraint (GSGQ))} Given an LBSN $G=(V, E)$, a GSGQ is represented as $Q_{gs}=(v, \Lambda, c)$, where $v\in V$ is the query issuer, $\Lambda$ is a type of spatial query denoting the spatial constraint, and $c$ is the minimum degree of result group, denoting the social acquaintance constraint as in~\cite{liu,yang12}.
+GSGQ finds a maximal user result set $W$ which satisfies $\Lambda$ and the condition that the induced subgraph $G[W\cup \{v\}]$ is a $c$-core, or formally, $\delta(G[W\cup \{v\}])~\geq~c$. \end{definition}